dromara/sureness/README.md

 **Home Page: [usthe.com/sureness](https://usthe.com/sureness) or [su.usthe.com](https://su.usthe.com/)**

-## 📫 Background

-In the mainstream web architecture, how to protect the REST API provided by the back-end through effective and fast authentication has become particularly important.
-For existing frameworks, whether it is apache shiro which does not natively support rest, or deeply bound spring and steep learning curve of spring security are not our ideal framework.
-Ever since sureness was born, we hope to solve these, provide a **REST API**, **no framework dependency**, can **dynamically modify permissions**, **multiple authentication policies**, **faster**, **easy to use and extend** security framework.

 ## 🎡 <font color="green">Introduction</font>

 > [Sureness](https://github.com/usthe/sureness) is a simple and efficient open-source security framework that focus on the protection of REST API.